Can A Treadmill Be Placed On A Carpet? (Yes, With A Mat)

 Having a treadmill on a carpet will still work.
 It's just that with treadmill mats being so cheap ($50+), there's no reason not to have one.
 When you buy a piece of fitness equipment, it makes sense to buy the mat at the same time.
 You may think it's just sales people trying to get more money out of you, but they really do help.

 I normally see a treadmill on cement when it is in a garage.
 I've talked a lot about what a cold garage can do to a treadmill.
 Cement attracts dirt and a treadmill may not be fully stable on this surface.
 It may move very slightly and over time you'll see it could be in a different place form where you first put it.
 Like a carpet, I recommend a mat to go underneath.

 Even if the treadmill is on a hard floor and especially if it's on a carpet, invest in a mat.
 It's another expense but worth the price.
 They don't cost too much and can extend the life of your treadmill.
 The dirt and dust build up, even if you vacuum often, which you should.
 You spend a lot of money on a treadmill so everything you can do to protect it, is worth it.

 As to which treadmill mat you should buy, I would go for the most heavy duty.
 You need a thick mat between the treadmill and the floor.
 It also needs to extend to the whole of the footprint of the machine and slightly beyond.
 Carpet fibers can still be affected at the edge of the treadmill, so get a bigger mat.
-You can usually buy one from the manufacturer when you buy the treadmill , or Amazon* do a good variety
+You can usually buy one from the manufacturer when you buy the treadmill or here on Amazon*

 A treadmill mat reduces vibrations which can also affect the life of the machine.
 All in all, a mat is a must have.
-I always advise that you should pay for treadmill assembly, and it is so much easier to install a mat if you have it before the treadmill itself.
-Let the assembler know you have one and they'll know where to put it.
+I always advise that you should pay for treadmill assembly, and it is so much easier to install a mat if you have it before the machine.
+I've had a treadmill on carpets over the years and their lifespan has never been affected.